PowerDNS/pdns/docs/performance.rst

 memory based and does not lead to context switches, the packet cache may actually hurt performance.

-.. versionchanged:: 4.1.0
-  The maximum size of the packet cache is controlled by the :ref:`setting-max-packet-cache-entries` entries.
-Before that both the query cache and the packet cache used the :ref:`setting-max-cache-entries` setting.

 .. _query-cache:

 Query Cache